timothywinters/LRTHW/README.md

-This is me working through Learn Ruby The Hard Way publically on Github
+This is me working through Learn Ruby The Hard Way publicly on Github.